duckduckgo/privacy-test-pages/README.md

 - `good.third-party.site` - non-tracking third party, it's not on our blocklist and will not be blocked by our clients
 - `broken.third-party.site` - tracking third party that we can't block (e.g. due to brekage), it's on our blocklist, but it will not be blocked by our clients
 - `bad.third-party.site` - tracking third party that's on our blocklist and our clients will block
-- `search-company.example` - Simulated search provider
+- `www.search-company.example` - Simulated search provider
+- `convert.ad-company.example` - Simulated ad provider conversion ping
-- `ad-company.example` - Simulated ad provider
+- `www.ad-company.example` - Simulated ad provider non-conversion ping
-- `payment-company.example` - Simulated payment provider
+- `www.payment-company.example` - Simulated payment provider
-- `publisher-company.example`- Simulated publisher website
+- `www.publisher-company.example`- Simulated publisher website

 ### How to test it locally